 Lakes Family Mediation And Some Ground Rules In The Process

 There are some ground rules that must be laid down before the process of mediation starts.
-These rules must be made clear in the minds of the parents by the mediator himself.
-As there are various rules to disclose the information also some rules are there to smoothen and making effective the communication process with the mediator.
+These rules must be made clear in the minds of the parents by the mediator.
+As there are various rules to disclose the information also some rules are there to smooth the way and make the communication process more effective.
 For the communication to be effective during mediation, mediators assist the parents to develop some of the ground rules.
-Following are some rules which the mediator Lays down before the communication process starts.
+Following are some rules which the mediator lays down before the communication process starts.

 - Parents must listen to each other with due respect and sincerity and try to understand the needs and wants of each other.

 - There are various perspectives under which the situation can be seen and they must respect all the perspectives that both the parties present.

 - The focus of the discussion must be for the future and long-term and not for the past.

 - There must be no unproductive argument between both parties and they must agree to listen to each other carefully and making the fairest decision keeping in mind the life of the child.

 - If something is not working correctly for the parents they can tell the mediator directly about it.